+Civic activities (associations, charitable trusts) have primarily surfaced in the area of public cultural services.
+Their activities relate mainly to arts and education.
+These include centres mediating access to the contemporary arts.
+One example is MeetFactory in Prague, which is based in a former industrial space.
+The centre offers cultural education, productions, studio space and arts residencies and features exhibitions, a video library, a bookstore, a café, and a dance club.
+It also rents out 5 000 m2 space made up of multifunctional studios and halls.
+This charitable trust is a self-declared non-profit international contemporary arts centre, the mission of which is to initiate dialogue between different arts genres and mediate for the public the latest developments in the contemporary arts scene.
+In addition to a theatre and music programme and exhibitions in three galleries, it also hosts an international arts residency programme.
+MeetFactory was founded in 2001 by well-known artist David Černý.
 Another example is provided by the clubs and cafés run by associations and alternative cultural-education centres that combine a cultural programme with meditation and courses in dance and singing.
-The Sokol Community is another civic initiative, the individual units of which manage individual Sokol Centres, places that often also serve as local community centres for the wider community.
-This is the case in the Central Bohemian spa town of Toušeň, not far from Prague, where the local theatre association that has been re-established also organises concerts, exhibitions, dances, and theatre shows at the local Sokol Centre.
-Based on a contract with the municipality, various associations form the cultural programme hosted at Sokol Centres, which do not have their own professional employees.
+The Sokol Community is another civic initiative and its individual units manage individual Sokol Centres, which are places that often also serve as local community centres for the wider community.
+This is the case in the Central Bohemian spa town Toušeň, not far from Prague, where the local theatre association that has been re-established also organises concerts, exhibitions, dances, and theatre shows at the local Sokol Centre.
+Based on a contract with the municipality, various associations put together the cultural programme of Sokol Centres, which do not have their own professional employees.
 Another version of this form of arrangement is the work of Johan, an association in Pilsen, which secured funding for the reconstruction of a former train station building that functions as a multicultural and production centre.
 These examples are evidence of the principle of cooperation between the public and private sectors at work, which is something that is called for in key government concepts.

 There are a great number of centres of theatre education that operate entirely as civic initiatives.
 For example, in Olomouc one basic school of the arts was initially set up as a project and has since functioned as an autonomous association called Association D, which offers courses in drama for schools and also provides training to teachers and heads of children’s theatre companies.
 Currently these centres are working to obtain a permanent education licence.